PRIORITY TICKETS

-Dudamel conducts the LA Phil in Los Angeles with a semi-stage proposal created for deaf and hearing audiences
+Dudamel conducts the LA Phil with a semi-stage proposal created for deaf and hearing audiences

 The French drama Léonore ou L’amour conjugal on which Fidelio is based belonged to a genre very popular in the years of the French Revolution, the pièce à sauvetage, in which heroes, representing the forces of good, emerge victorious from a situation of grave danger after a series of vicissitudes, in an optimistic vision of the positive values of injustice and reason.